Waxaan qoraynaa oon dib uhabeyn ku wadnaa docs oo af-soomaali ku qoran, ka qeybqaadasho raac lifaaqaan...Contribution guidelines

 You should see the following output:

+Hello, World!
 Welcome to Soplang version 1.2!
+Hello, Developer!

 Congratulations!
 You've just written and executed your first Soplang program.